 We believe that babies should be offered a balance of foods and flavours on their weaning journey.

 We follow the Mediterranean approach to food and lifestyle, producing a wide variety of different fruit, vegetables, pulses and grains, some good fats, a bit of dairy, and occasionally some meat or fish.
 Our recipes follow this approach, and are a way to experience different flavours as part of a balanced range of foods babies can explore on their weaning journey.
 We work to ensure that we use the best quality ingredients, from farmers we trust, and include a pinch of a herb or spice into most of our recipes, helping with the transition onto family foods.
 Our ethos goes beyond producing the most flavoursome and nutritious baby food, sitting alongside our commitment to giving back, and supporting parents in the first 1,000 days of parenthood.
+We are committed to donating 10% of profits to charities helping local families.
+The health and wellbeing of babies is core to what we do, and we strive to ensure our foods contain nothing extra, and taste as good as possible.

 Where do the piccolo ingredients come from?